 At Kaiser Permanente, our research guides our clinicians' practice patterns and further optimizes the health and medical care of our members.
 It also contributes to the wealth of medical knowledge worldwide.

-Why, in 2014 alone, Kaiser Permanente invested $39 million in medical research development and saw more than 1,300 articles published in peer-reviewed journals.
+Why, in 2014 alone, Kaiser Permanente invested $39 million in medical research development and saw more than 1,200 articles published in peer-reviewed journals.

-- Division of Research (Oakland, California)
+- The Division of Research (Northern California)

-- Institute for Health Research (Denver, Colorado)
+- The Institute for Health Research (Colorado)

 In addition to studies centered at these facilities, our physicians and researchers conduct clinical trials of new drugs, medical devices, and other therapies through several organized centers and independently at single sites.
-Put together, Kaiser Permanente's research centers and scientists compose one of the largest and most comprehensive nonacademic research programs in the United States.
+Put together, Kaiser Permanente's research centers and scientists comprise one of the largest and most comprehensive nonacademic research programs in the United States.